kedar2402/rwi/README.md

 rings.
-This report shows how the non-homentropic dusty proto-planetary disks are unstable using considered values of the functions and assump- tions. keywords- Non-axisymmetric, Single fluid, Non-homentropic, Home- ntropic, Dust evolution
+This report shows how the non-homentropic dusty proto-planetary disks are unstable using considered values of the functions and assump- tions. keywords- Non-axisymmetric, Single fluid, Non-homentropic, Homentropic, Dust evolution